 If you’d like us to review your evidence during your free consultation, please have it to hand when you call.

-All personal injury claims in the UK have a 3-year time limit as set out by the Limitation Act 1980.
-For most leisure centre accidents, this will begin on the date you were injured.
 If your child has been injured in a leisure centre, you won’t need to worry about the time limit as you can claim on their behalf at any time before their 18th birthday as a litigation friend.

 Although 3-years may feel like a long time, it’s often better to begin your claim as early as possible.
 Collecting evidence will be easier if you do and you may also benefit from private medical treatment (paid for by the defendant) to help improve the speed of recovery.

-Starting A Leisure Centre Accident Claim
+Starting The Leisure Centre Accident Claims Process

 To begin your claim, you can simply call our advice centre on 0800 6524 881 to register your interest.
 An advisor will guide you through the process and could connect you with one of our solicitors if your case is strong enough.
 Remember, any claim that is taken on will be managed on a No Win No Fee basis.

-Our live chat service is available 24-hours a day so please feel free to use it if you have any extra questions on making a leisure centre accident claim.
+Our live chat service is available 24 hours a day so please feel free to use it if you have any extra questions on making a leisure centre accident claim.